 Teens today are beginning to use drugs at younger and younger ages, a time in which their brains and bodies are still developing.
 Marijuana is the most widely used illicit drugs among adolescents and teenagers.
 While originally seen as harmless, as thousands of individuals smoked marijuana in the 60s without any notable effects, it’s been well documented that pot today is far more potent.
 In fact, marijuana today contains at least six times more THC, which is the main active ingredient responsible for making a teen high.

 It is difficult enough being a teenager, and the added difficulties associated with marijuana use can make it even harder.
-At Village Behavioral Health marijuana addiction treatment center and rehab, we have years of experience helping adolescents ages 13-17 overcome addiction and go on to lead sober, happy lives.
+At Village Behavioral Health marijuana addiction treatment center and rehab, we have years of experience helping children ages 10-12 and adolescents ages 13-17 overcome addiction and go on to lead sober, happy lives.
 Addiction is a hard disease to manage, but the staff at The Village in Knoxville, Tennessee will provide you with the support and treatment needed to get you going in the right direction.

 How to Help a Loved One